daviddao/awesome-very-deep-learning/README.md

 ### Papers

 - [Densely Connected Convolutional Networks (2016)](https://arxiv.org/abs/1608.06993) [[original code](https://github.com/liuzhuang13/DenseNet)], introduces DenseNets and shows that it outperforms ResNets in CIFAR10 and 100 by a large margin (especially when not using data augmentation), while only requiring half the parameters.
+CVPR 2017 best paper.

 ### Implementations